 - Subject to subsection (5) of this section and section 3.7 of this Policy Statement, the principal regulator of a firm is the regulator in the jurisdiction where the firm has its head office, unless the firm's head office is outside Canada.
-A domestic firm identifies its head office in item A Contact Information of Form 33-109F6.
-This information is on NRD for a domestic firm registered on [insert effective date of Part 6 of Regulation 11-1021. - For greater certainty, a firm is a domestic firm if it is a legal entity and has a head office in Canada.
+A domestic firm identifies its head office in item A Contact Information of Form 33-109F6 and this information is reflected on NRD. - For greater certainty, a firm is a domestic firm if it is a legal entity and has a head office in Canada.
 For example, a US subsidiary of a foreign firm is a domestic firm.
 A Canadian branch office of a foreign firm is not. - Subject to subsection (7) of this section and section 3.7 of this Policy Statement, the principal regulator of an individual is the regulator in the jurisdiction where the individual has his or her working office, unless the individual's working office is outside Canada.
 The working office of a domestic individual is the office of the sponsoring firm where the individual does most of his or her business.
-A domestic individual identifies his or her working office in item 9 Location of Employment of Form 33-109F4.
-This information is on NRD for a domestic individual registered on [insert effective date of Part 6 of Regulation 11-102]. - Subject to section 3.7 of this Policy Statement, if the head office of a firm is outside Canada, the principal regulator for the foreign firm is the regulator in the jurisdiction of Canada the firm identified in its most recently filed Form 33-109F5 or Form 33-109F6.
-These forms requires a foreign firm to identify as its principal regulator the regulator in the jurisdiction with which the foreign firm has the most significant connection. - The factors a foreign firm should consider in identifying the principal regulator based on its most significant connection are, in order of influential weight, the jurisdiction in which the firm has or expects to have - its principal Canadian office, and - the highest number of clients as of the end of the firm's most recently completed or first financial year.
+A domestic individual identifies his or her working office in item 9 Location of Employment of Form 33-109F4 and this information is reflected on NRD. - Subject to section 3.7 of this Policy Statement, if the head office of a firm is outside Canada, the principal regulator for the foreign firm is the regulator in the jurisdiction of Canada the firm identified as its principal jurisdiction in its most recently filed Form 33-109F5 or Form 33-109F6.
+These forms require a foreign firm to identify its principal jurisdiction in Canada, which is the jurisdiction with which the foreign firm has the most significant connection. - The factors a foreign firm should consider in identifying the principal regulator based on its most significant connection are, in order of influential weight, the jurisdiction in which the firm has or expects to have - its principal Canadian office, and - the highest number of clients as of the end of the firm's most recently completed or first financial year.

-- Subject to section 3.7 of this Policy Statement, if the working office of an individual is outside Canada, the principal regulator of the foreign individual is the principal regulator of the individual's sponsoring firm. - A firm should notify the regulator by providing the information required in item A Contact Information of Form 33-109F6 in accordance with Regulation 33-109 if - in the case of a domestic firm, the firm changes the jurisdiction of its head office, - in the case of a foreign firm, the firm changes the jurisdiction of its principal Canadian office, or - the jurisdiction where the firm has the highest number of clients as of the end of its most recently completed financial year changes.
+- Subject to section 3.7 of this Policy Statement, if the working office of an individual is outside Canada, the principal regulator of the foreign individual is the principal regulator of the individual's sponsoring firm. - A firm should notify the regulator by providing the information about its head office or principal jurisdiction in Form 33-109F6 in accordance with Regulation 33-109 if - in the case of a domestic firm, the firm changes the jurisdiction of its head office, - in the case of a foreign firm, - the firm changes the jurisdiction of its principal Canadian office, or - the jurisdiction where the firm has the highest number of clients as of the end of its most recently completed financial year changes.

 Policy Statement 33-109 provides that the firm may make this submission to a non-principal regulator by giving it only to its principal regulator.
-The submission should be made in alternate format (i.e., by e-mail, fax or sending the submission to the regulator's address).
-A firm should refer to Appendix B of Policy Statement 33-109 for guidance on how to make this submission in alternate format.
+The submission should be made in a format other than NRD format (i.e., by e-mail, fax or sending the submission to the regulator's address).
+A firm should refer to Appendix B of Policy Statement 33-109 for guidance on how to make this submission in non-NRD format.